stefanpenner/fs-tree-diff/README.md

 });

 current.calculatePatch(next) === [
-  ['update', 'foo.js'], // mtime + size changed, so this input is stale and needs updating.
+  ['update', 'foo.js', entryFoo], // mtime + size changed, so this input is stale and needs updating.
-  ['create', 'baz.js']  // new file, so we should create it /* bar stays the same and is left inert*/
+  ['create', 'baz.js', entryBaz]  // new file, so we should create it /* bar stays the same and is left inert*/
 ];
 ```

+The entry objects provided depend on the operation.
+For `rmdir` and `unlink`
+operations, the current entry is provided.
+For `mkdir`, `change` and `create`
+operations the new entry is provided.

+## API

+The public API is:

+- `FSTree.fromPaths` initialize a tree from an array of string paths.
+- `FSTree.fromEntries` initialize a tree from an object containing an `entries`
+  property.
+Each entry must have the following properties (but may have more):

+    - `relativePath`
+    - `mode`
+    - `size`
+    - `mtime`

+## Input

+`FSTree.fromPaths` and `FSTree.fromEntries` both validate their inputs.
+Inputs
+must be sorted and path-unique (ie two entries with the same `relativePath` but
+different `size`s would still be illegal input).

+## Change Caluclation

+When a prior entry has a `relativePath` that matches that of a current entry, a
+change operation is included if any of the following properties differ between
+the two entries:

+  - `mode`
+  - `size`
+  - `mtime`

+Any other properties that differ between the two entries are treated as
+user-specific meta data and ignored.

+This means that if you wanted to, for example, link directories instead of
+creating them, you could annotate your `entry` objects with `meta: { link: true
+}` and check for this meta data when executing the patch returned by
+`calculatePatch`.